 Install the bridge pickup.
 Locate piece #3 of shrink wrap in the package and slide it onto the bridge pickup lead all the way to the baseplate of the pickup.
 Cover the entire length of the wire, leaving only an inch or so on the end that goes into the cavity.
 Slide the lead through the channel into the cavity so that it looks like this photo.

 At this point, return to the printed diagram that came with your harness and complete the steps outlined.
-Piece #1 of shrink wrap will be used to cover the bridge pickup lead after it has been wrapped with the white wire coming from the tone pot as outlined in step 4 of the printed diagram.
+Piece #1 of shrink wrap will be used to cover the bridge pickup lead after it has been wrapped with the bare wire coming from the tone pot as outlined in step 4 of the printed diagram.

 If you have any questions, contact firstname.lastname@example.org for further assistance.